 I remember the first few times I went to Bali.
 We would sometimes walk around for hours trying to find restaurants that served something other than fried food and noodles.
 Don’t get me wrong, those are two of my favorite food groups (or probably one, CARBS).
 But when you live in a bathing suit 24/7 it’s nice to not feel bloated at all times.
 I mean I used to gain over 5kg every time I visited the island.

 From street food and locals warungs to vegetarian/vegan and raw cafés to trendy bars and fancy pants restaurants with world-renowned celebrity chefs.
-The little island of Bali is today without a doubt one of Asia’s most exciting dining destinations.
+The little island of Bali is today without a doubt one of Asia’s most exciting foodie scenes.
 Maybe even in the world.

 Being the huge foodie that I am, I have probably dined at over 100 of Bali’s warungs, cafés and restaurants so far.
 Some have lived up to the hype and expectations, some have not.
 When people ask me for recommendations I always come back to the same couple of places, so I thought I would share them with you guys as well!